PombertLab/3DFI/README.md

 -d (--mode)	Query mode: normal of high [Default: normal]
 ```

 Results of GESAMT homology searches will be found in the \*.gesamt files generated.
-Content of these should look like:
+Content of these files should look like:
 ```
 #  Hit   PDB  Chain  Q-score  r.m.s.d     Seq.
 Nalign  nRes    File
 #  No.   code   Id                         Id.                  name